inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

 For Z-level simulations reading MITgcm binary files the prefix of the different variables contain different file names.
 Instead when ROMs netcdf are read all variables are stored in the same file so that every prefix can contain the same file name.

+ - For ROMS input binary files the Stokes Drift components must be names `ustokes` and `vstokes`.
+As it is already the case for the U and V components of the wind speed, for ROMs input file the variables `ustokes` and `vstokes` must be defined on the staggered C-Arakawa grid ar the place of the U and V nodes respectively.
+ - For MITgcm binary input files, as it is already the case for the U and V components of the wind speed, it is supposed that the Stokes drift components in the x and y direction are defined at the `rho` nodes and LTRANS-Zlev interpolates them on the C-Arakawa grid at the place of the U and V nodes respectively.

 ##### 6.11 Particle location input file